-Modified major in economics
+Modified Major in Economics

-The modified major in economics is is intended to fit the needs of students who have an interest in economics but are also interested in studying some specific problem or topic that falls partly in the field of economics and partly in a related field.
+The modified major in economics is intended to fit the needs of students who have an interest in economics but are also interested in studying some specific problem or topic that falls partly in the field of economics and partly in a related field.

+The modified major is identical to the minor, except that it also requires four major-level courses in another department or program.
+The ten courses that make up the modified major must form a unified, coherent whole, and not consist of a series of unrelated courses.
 If all of the four additional courses are in one department and that department allows it, you may obtain a major in economics modified with that department.
 For example, a modified major with four math classes would appear as "Economics Modified with Mathematics."
-If the four additional courses are in multiple departments, or one department that does not allow modifications (such as government), the major would appear as "Economics Modified."
+If the four additional courses are in multiple departments, or one department that does not allow modifications, the major would appear as "Economics Modified."

 A student planning a modified major must prepare a written proposal explaining the rationale for the planned courses.
 Templates for modified proposals are provided below.
 All modified majors must be submitted to the Vice Chair at email@example.com for approval at least two terms before the student will graduate.
 Course offerings in the modifying departments can change.
 It is the responsibility of the student to be sure that the full set of classes will be available in the terms that they plan to take them.
 Any course changes from an accepted plan require the submission of a new proposal.